City of Los Angeles Personnel Department

 - PHYSICAL ABILITIES TEST (PAT)

 - The Physical Abilities Test (PAT) consists of two parts.
-The first part is taken after placement on the eligible list and is administered at a City facility.
-It is designed to measure your strength, agility, and endurance.
-The second part, which consists of a treadmill test, will be administered usually at the time of the Medical Evaluation.
+The first part is designed to measure strength, agility, and endurance.
+The second part measures aerobic capacity and it will be administered usually at the time of the Medical Evaluation.
+Passing the PAT only indicates the minimum physical ability required to undertake academy training.
 The PAT is a pass/fail qualifying test.
 You may take the test parts as often as is necessary to pass, and the score is valid for 12 months.

 - POLYGRAPH EXAMINATION